 Is it Important to Travel with Children?
 If you are new to the concept of travelling with children, then the prospect could present itself as a little bit daunting.

-Taking a child and everything they need away from the comfort of your own home and on a trip that they probably won’t even remember seems ridiculous!
+Taking a child and everything they need away from the comfort of your own home, on a trip that they probably won’t even remember may seem a little ridiculous!

-However, there are so many reason why it is a great idea to travel with children!
+However, there are so many reasons why it is a great idea to travel with children!